-However, in videos that demonstrate the awe-inspiring abilities of such tech, you can clearly see that at great distances even the slightest movement sends the framed shot flying.
-To avoid this, if you want to take a picture of every gargoyle on a gothic cathedral for example, a smartphone tripod with a rotatable ball head is a must.
+However, in videos that demonstrate the awe-inspiring abilities of such tech, you can clearly see that at great distances, even the slightest movement sends the framed shot flying.
+For example, if you want to take a picture of every gargoyle in a gothic cathedral, a smartphone tripod with a rotatable ball head is a must.

 For better framing & panoramas

-A smartphone tripod can make you think more creatively and enable you to take better framed shots.
+A smartphone tripod can make you think more creatively and enable you to take better-framed shots.

-Which smartphone tripod is best for you?
+Which smartphone tripod is the best for you?

 As previously mentioned, different types of phone tripods suit different needs.
 We will look at the three most common ones and recommend the best we’ve found from each type.

 The best tabletop smartphone tripod